Moneybagg Yo: Early life

-Elo was fatally shot in 2015, which prompted Moneybagg Yo to take his rap career more seriously.
-As a way to honor his best friend, he released a CD titled "ELO" (Everybody Lives On), which became a tribute to Elo.
-The CD resonated with many in the South and North Memphis areas.

 Career

+2011–2013: Early life and career

 Growing up in South Memphis, Moneybagg had a love for hip hop music from a young age and was heavily influenced by artists such as Boosie, Yo Gotti, Juvenile, and Future.
 According to him, he was captivated by everything about their lives and aspirations.
 "Everything about their life, I just fell in love with," he said in an interview reflecting on his childhood.
 In an effort to escape the struggles of life in the hood, Moneybagg turned to rapping as a means of making a living.

-He began his career in 2011 with the release of his first official single "F U Pay Me".
-Over the following years, he released several mixtapes, including "Da Block 2 Da Booth" in 2012 and "All Gas No Brakes" in 2016.
+He began his career in 2011 with the release of his first single "F U Pay Me".
+Over the following years, he released several mixtapes, including From Da Block 2 Da Booth in 2012.
 In a 2022 interview with the New York Times, Moneybagg spoke about how during the early stages of his career he had to sacrifice important moments in his life and his children's lives such as birthdays, holidays, football games and even simple things like doughnuts with his dad, as he was focused on providing for his children and making a name for himself in the industry.

-In 2016, he released two more mixtapes, one of which won a Memphis Hip Hop Award for Mixtape of the Year.
-Federal Reloaded, a revision of the first installment of the Federal series, featured guest appearances from Y Grizzle, Young Dolph and OG Boo Dirty, among others.
-The follow-up, ELO (Everybody Lives On), included guest appearances from Yo Gotti and Migos' Quavo, among others.
-His work with Yo Gotti continued on a joint effort titled 2 Federal, released in October 2016.
-Heartless arrived in February 2017 and charted at No. 177 on the Billboard 200.
-The mixtape featured guest appearances from YFN Lucci and Lil Durk.
-In October 2017, Moneybagg released Federal 3X, his debut with Interscope since signing a distribution deal.
-The mixtape contains a sole feature from YoungBoy Never Broke Again.

-Following the release of his tape with Youngboy, as Moneybagg began to gain broader recognition, he was surprised to learn that many established stars such as Future, were long-time fans of his music.
-He has been quoted saying to the New York times “A lot of people were really riding, listening to my music, that you wouldn’t expect”.